New: Governed workflows with a human gate

 1. Commitment to Data Protection

-C5S Technology Limited ("Company"), operating the BiVelio platform, and its European holding entity Chronos Technology SLU (Andorra), are committed to protecting the personal data of all individuals whose data is processed through our Service, in compliance with the General Data Protection Regulation (EU) 2016/679 ("GDPR"), the Andorran Data Protection Act (Llei 29/2021), and all applicable data protection legislation.
+BiVelio Inc ("Company"), operator of the BiVelio platform and owner of the BiVelio brand, is committed to protecting the personal data of all individuals whose data is processed through our Service, in compliance with the General Data Protection Regulation (EU) 2016/679 ("GDPR"), and all applicable data protection legislation.

 This GDPR Policy supplements our Privacy Policy and provides specific information about how we comply with the GDPR when processing personal data of individuals in the European Economic Area (EEA), the United Kingdom, and Andorra.